trilitech/tezos-unity-sdk/README.md

 * Navigate to `Packages` and find the `Tezos Unity SDK`.
 * Go to `WebGLFrontend/output` and copy the `StreamingAssets` and `WebGLTemplates` folders.
 * Navigate to the `Assets` folder of your project and paste copied folders.
-* This action will create WebGL templates folders to your Project.
+* This action will create WebGL template folders for your project.
 Each template is a subfolder within the `WebGLTemplates` folder.
 Each template subfolder contains an `index.html` file along with any other resources the page needs, such as images or stylesheets.
-You can choose appropriate template to use in WebGL build in `Project settings/Player/Web tab/Resolution and Presentation`
+You can choose the appropriate template to use in the WebGL build in `Project settings/Player/Web tab/Resolution and Presentation`
-* By default unfortunately Web builds didn't support copy and paste operations, to be able handle them install with double-clicking `WebGLFrontend/output/WebGLCopyAndPaste.unitypackage`, this action will create `WebGLCopyAndPaste` alongside with `StreamingAssets` and `WebGLTemplates` folders inside your project Assets directory.
+* By default, unfortunately, Web builds didn't support copy-and-paste operations.
+To handle them properly, install with double-clicking `WebGLFrontend/output/WebGLCopyAndPaste.unitypackage`, this action will create `WebGLCopyAndPaste` alongside with `StreamingAssets` and `WebGLTemplates` folders inside your project Assets directory.